-Note: CAA fees for a PfCO are not included in the course fee.
+Note: CAA fees for a GVC are not included in the course fee.

-** Full category NQE recommendations will be issued following the final review of your completed Operations Manual by Consortiq.
+** Full category NQE recommendations will be issued following the final review of your completed Operations Manual by our NQE.

 Flight Training conducted with TMST Drones

-The course starts with two days of practical flight training - TMST will provide you with all you need to learn about the basics of drone flying.
+The course contains two days of practical flight training - TMST will provide you with all you need to learn about the basics of drone flying.